steveburke/architech/README.md

 # Architech Library Management

-For the coding exercise for SA position, I have built a Spring Boot backend with a Postgres Database.
+For the for SA coding exercise, I built a Spring Boot backend with a Postgres Database.
 The frontend is built in Angular with the Apollo Client.

 **Getting Started**